decojs/qvc-node/readme.md

 additional commands and queries.
 A project can consist of several files like this, with multiple handlers for both commands and queries.

-A single routing config file is needed for this to all work.
+A single routing file is needed for all this to work.
 An example is presented here:

 ```javascript
 var setupQVC = require('qvc').setup;